|

 but most are just common sense.

 - 1. Every karateka must bow (rei) on entering or leaving the dojo.
+It

-It is not necessary to say 'oos'.
+is not necessary to say 'oos'.

-- 2. In the dojo, the senior instructor present must be addressed
+- 2. In the dojo, the senior instructor present must be addressed as

-may be addressed as SHIHAN.
+as SHIHAN.

-- 3. Normally all instructors, and especially visiting instructors
+- 3. Normally all instructors, and especially visiting instructors must

-that they exist.
+exist.

-- 4. Every student should bow and say 'oos' to fellow students on
+- 4. Every student should bow and say 'oos' to fellow students on first

-(unless the formal class has already started).
+the formal class has already started).

 - 5. The dojo captain is the highest grade student in the dojo, excluding